lorin/paxos-poec/README.md

   struct Proposal(n: nat, v: Val)

+  // Proposer → Acceptor
   // Lamport calls this: "a prepare request with number n"
-  // We also send the pid of the proposer so that the acceptor knows where to send the response to message Prepare(pid: nat, n: nat): dontforge
+  // We also send the pid of the proposer so that the acceptor knows where
+  // to send the response to
+  message Prepare(pid: nat, n: nat): dontforge

+  // Acceptor → Proposer
-  // a promise not to accept any more proposals numbered less than n and with
+  // a promise not to accept any more proposals numbered less than n sent
+  // in the original prepare message
-  // the highest-numbered proposal (if any) that it has accepted. message Promise(aid: nat, pid: nat, p: Proposal): dontforge
+  // also includes the highest-numbered proposal (if any) that it has accepted. message Promise(aid: nat, pid: nat, p: Proposal): dontforge

+  // Proposer → set Acceptor
   message Accept(ids: set<nat>, p: Proposal) : dontforge

+  // Proposer → Learner
   message Accepted(aid: nat, p: Proposal): reliable

   // From Paxos Made Simple: